Get Expert Help in Planning for Long Term Care

 6. If someone is already receiving care, they still may have options.

 Rural and small market areas continue to experience growing “nursing home deserts,” an increasing crisis for local officials and beneficiaries facing access issues.
 The problem is two-fold.
-The closures stem from a mix of staffing shortages and lackluster Medicaid reimbursement—with the latter causing the first.
-Too many people think that Long-Term Care is free from…
+The closures stem from a mix of staffing shortages and lackluster Medicaid reimbursement, with the latter causing the former.
+Too many people think that Long-Term Care is free from the government, and it is once you have spent everything you own down to under $2,000 and cashed in your life insurance (requirements for married persons differ slightly).
+Then they find the “no vacancy”

 Family Care Givers are Struggling

-Family care givers are struggling and feel undervalued, according to an article published on the website The Street.
+According to an article published on The Street, Family caregivers are struggling and feel undervalued.
 It reports on a study conducted in September 2023 by Wakefield Research and sponsored by Otuska, a pharmaceutical company.
 It outlines the toll that caretaking can take on family members.
-To read the article, click here .
-Have you…
+To read the article, click here.
+Have you thought about how you will arrange for assistance when you need it?
+Contact Romeo Raabe, the Long-Term Care Guy to discuss alternatives.
+There are solutions for almost every situation.
+Call 920-362-7663 or email [email protected].

 Are you planning to pay out of pocket for care?